 Ohio State marching band in Ohio Stadium

-Visiting the Columbus State Community Collage
+Visiting the Columbus State Community College

-For example game development in school… A game development course at the Columbus State Community College
+For example, game development in school… A game development course at the Columbus State Community College

-… or the robotics lab A robot at the Columbus State Community College
+A robot at the Columbus State Community College

 Labs at the Columbus State Community College